Application InstructionsThe application deadline for the Fall 2015 Cohort application is now closed.

 STEP 3: Submit your Personal Essay

-As an applicant to the CSD program, you will be required to respond to the following essay prompt: What does wellness mean to you and how can you incorporate it into your clinical practice to enhance your clients' quality of life.
+As an applicant to the CSD program, you will be required to respond to the following essay prompt: The 2016 prompt will be available in October 2015.

-Your personal essay must be submitted as part of your application in the CSDCAS portal by Friday, January 15, 2015.
+Your personal essay must be submitted as part of your application in the CSDCAS portal by the appropriate deadline.
 The CSDCAS field for this section is limited to 5500 characters.

 STEP 4: Enter Reference Contact Information for Letters of Recommendation

-The CSDCAS application process incorporates the request and submittal of two letters of recommendation as required by CSUSM.
-One recommender should be from an academic source and one should be from a professional source.
-The recommender should be familiar with the applicant's capacity for academic and professional success.
-Update: Please note the CSDCAS application requires three recommenders be identified.
-If you don't have a third reference, please enter the name and email of anyone EXCEPT the first or second recommender or the specific email used to set up your CSDCAS account.
-This reference contact must be included by you to submit your CSDCAS application but the recommender does NOT need to respond back to CSDCAS.
+The CSDCAS application process incorporates the request and submittal of 3 letters of recommendation as required by CSUSM.
+At least one recommender should be from an academic source and one should be from a professional source.
+The recommenders should be familiar with the applicant's capacity for academic and professional success.
+Although CSUSM only requires 2 recommendations, please note the CSDCAS application requires three recommenders be identified.
+If you don't have a third reference, please enter the name and email of anyone EXCEPT the first or second recommender OR the specific email used to set up your CSDCAS account.
+This 3rd reference contact must be included by you to submit your CSDCAS application but the recommender does NOT need to respond back to CSDCAS by the deadline.

 For instructions on electronic letters of recommendation, please log into the CSDCAS Portal.
 Please note, CSDCAS no longer accepts paper letters of recommendation.